StatProofBook/StatProofBook.github.io/P/exp-mgf.md

 M_X(t) = \mathrm{E} \left[ e^{tX} \right] \; .
 $$

-Using the definition of [expected value for continuous random variables](/D/mean), the moment-generating function of $X$ is thus
+Using the definition of [expected value for continuous random variables](/D/mean), the moment-generating function of $X$ is thus:

 $$ \label{eq:exp-mgf-s1}
 \begin{split}